jessepav/lacygoill-wiki-backup/grep/grep.md

 # ?

+Document that it seems that only ripgrep  (and ag) can print several matches, on a single input line,  on multiple dedicated output lines *with*  the rest of the input line.

+grep can  do the same thing  with `-o` but it  only prints the matches,  not the rest of the line.

+Also, only ripgrep (and ag) can print the column position of the match.
+I think that grep can print the byte offset from the start of the file, which is entirely different (and not very useful imo).

+# ?

 Document the fact that grep supports PCRE  (which is much more powerful than BRE and ERE), provided that you pass it the option `-P`.